 War is one other thing.
-War, is a choice.
+It’s a choice.

 Aleppo has fallen.
 And the aftermath, death destruction and human tragedy in the streets, is the ultimate end to how modern cities fall in war.
 It was no different in Berlin.
 It was no different in Fallujah.
 And it wouldn’t have been any different in Tokyo, had we not avoided it by annihilating others from above with nuclear destruction.
 There will be blame to go around.
 There will be calls for war crime inquiries.
-All of the post-mortem blame and accusation are necessary.
-As is the characterization that this war is war.
+And there will be calls for us to act.